-There have been two open textbooks created and adapted at the U of S already, and four more are in production.
+There have been two open textbooks created and adapted at the University of Saskatchewan already, and four more are in production.
 As they are completed, you can find them in our open textbook library.
-You can also see the list of all open textbooks being used at the U of S at this time.
+You can also see the list of all open textbooks being used at USask at this time.

 BC Campus Open Textbook Project

-The BCcampus Open Textbook Project out of British Columbia currently lists more than 150 open textbooks from twenty-four disciplines including Accounting, Biology, Chemistry, English, Math, and Psychology.
-Textbooks listed there can be used by anyone free-of-charge (digital versions) and instructors are free to make any modifications they wish to the text, as long a they attribute the source and, in turn, make available the revised work with an open license.
-Texts available through the site go through a peer review process.
+The BCcampus Open Textbook Project from British Columbia currently lists more than 150 open textbooks in twenty-four disciplines including Accounting, Biology, Chemistry, English, Math, and Psychology.
+Textbooks listed can be used by anyone free-of-charge (digital versions) and instructors are free to make any modifications they wish to the text, as long a they attribute the source and, in turn, make available the revised work with an open license.
+Texts available through this site go through a peer review process.

 OpenStax College is a nonprofit organization committed to improving student access to quality learning materials.
-Our free textbooks are developed and peer-reviewed by educators to ensure they are readable, accurate, and meet the scope and sequence requirements of your course.
-Through our partnerships with companies and foundations committed to reducing costs for students, OpenStax Collegeis working to improve access to higher education for all.
+Free textbooks are developed and peer-reviewed by educators to ensure they are readable, accurate, and meet the scope and sequence requirements of your course.
+Through partnerships with companies and foundations committed to reducing costs for students, OpenStax College is working to improve access to higher education for all.
 OpenStax College is an initiative of Rice University and is made possible through the generous support of several philanthropic foundations.

 Open Textbook Library

 Open Textbook Library is a tool to help instructors find affordable, quality textbook solutions.
 All textbooks in this library are complete and openly licensed.